microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-5/solution.md

 $sas = az storage blob generate-sas --account-name [StorageAccountName] --container-name [ContainerName] --name [File] --permissions r --expiry [ExpirationDate format: 2023-01-01T00:00:00Z] --https-only --full-uri
 ```

 2. To assign the Machine Configuration we will use a Azure Policy.
-To create the Policy refer to the following Powershell Block
+To create the Policy refer to the following Powershell Block.
+The Policy is created at the Tenant Root so that we can assign it to all subscriptions.
 ```powershell
 #Define Policy Parameters
 $id = (New-Guid).guid